Logarithmic compactification of the Abel-Jacobi section

 As a special case of the constructions in this section and as motivation for what's to come, we identify the fiber product

 where $\mathcal M^{\log}_{g,n}$ is the moduli space of stable logarithmic curves and the map $\mathcal M^{\log}_{g,n} \to \Pic_{g,n}$ sends a curve to the trivial line bundle on that curve.
-The following theorem follows directly from the results of Section~\ref{sec:rubber-maps}.
+The following theorem will be demonstrated in Section~\ref{sec:rubber-maps}.

 \begin{theorem} $\Rub(\mathcal M_{g,n}^{\log}, \mathcal O)$ is the moduli space of predeformable maps from prestable curves to rubber targets.
 The stable locus is the space of stable maps to rubber targets introduced by Graber and Vakil~\cite{GV}. \end{theorem}